VirVar-project/Growth-rate/README.md

 This is a function that will calculate growth rates between all possible time intervals in R.

-- Start by loading the package:
+- Start by loading the packages:

 ```
 library(SciViews)
+library(tidyverse)
 ```

 - Now you can activate the function by running the following code: